brainfucksec/kalitorify/README.md

 `<program name> --<option>`

-For example, to display the help menù, run command `kalitorify` with the `--help` or `-h` option, these are all the commands available:
+For example, to display the help menù, run command `kalitorify` with the `--help` or `-h` option, the available commands are listed below:

 **kalitorify [option]**